teuben/RSR_driver/README.md

 12111-12131  #This add all observations of the second night 13011-13015  #This add all observations of the third night
 ```
-Don't worry if there are calibration or pointing observation within the range, the wrapper will ignore those.
-Please be **carefull** with the range notation, you don't want to mix observations from different sources within the range.
-Also it is *STRONGLY* advised to avoid writting ranges which span within multiple observation nights.
+Don't worry if there are calibration or pointing observations within the range, the wrapper will ignore those.
+Please be **carefull** with the range notation, you don't want to mix observations from different sources.
+Also it is **STRONGLY** advised to avoid writting ranges which span within multiple observation nights.
 Now it is time to execute the wrapper
 ```
 $ python rsr_driver.py obsnum.txt
 ```